Why new paint needs special care after body repair

 What to ask the body shop before leaving

-Before leaving the lot, car owners should get clear answers about post-repair care:
+Before departing the lot, get clear answers:

-- What is the recommended wait before the first hand wash?
+- Recommended wait before first hand wash?

 - What does the paint warranty cover?